Energy Efficient Home Design

 • Mechanical ventilation and heat recovery

-• Ground source heat pump or air source heat pump for heating and possibly solar thermal panels for hot water
+• Ground or air source heat pump for heating and possibly solar thermal panels for hot water

 • Cat 6 cabling and smart home controls.